-These Japanese Chicken Yakitori Skewers are traditional street food, grilled and basted with a sweet and savoury sauce and topped with a zesty sesame-lemon sprinkle.
+These Japanese Chicken Yakitori Skewers are traditional street food, grilled and basted with an amazing sweet and savoury sauce and topped with a zesty sesame-lemon sprinkle.
 They're tender, bite-sized chicken kabobs with rich umami flavours, ideal as an appetizer or a main dish.
 A 30-minute recipe!

 Add some Asian-inspired flair to your next party with these Japanese Chicken Yakitori Skewers!
 These bite-sized pieces of tender chicken thighs have all the flavours you'd expect in traditional Japanese food: sweet, salty, savoury and umami.
 But wait!
 There's more.

 They're garnished with a zesty sprinkle of sesame and lemon which puts them over the top.

 ❓ What is chicken yakitori?

-Yakitori is Japanese-style chicken, threaded on to skewers, grilled over a charcoal flame and glazed with a richly flavoured sauce.
+Yakitori is Japanese barbecue chicken, threaded onto skewers, grilled over a charcoal flame and glazed with a richly flavoured sauce.

 While travelling in Tokyo, we discovered that yakitori skewers are popular with commuters as an after-work snack, (similar to satay stalls on the street corners of Singapore.)
 Street vendors offer different types of yakitori outside metro stations and on street corners.

-There's no need to travel to Tokyo to enjoy this popular Japanese food!
-You can make this easy chicken yakitori recipe at home.
-Serve it as either an appetizer or as a main meal with sides.
+There's no need to travel to Tokyo to enjoy this Japanese BBQ!
+You can make these easy Japanese chicken skewers at home.
+Serve them as either an appetizer or as a main meal with sides.